 The New Brighton Regeneration Project, driven by Development Christchurch Ltd (DCL), is a series of projects aimed at revitalising Christchurch’s famous surfing seaside suburb.
 First to get attention has been the very tired, old playground with Christchurch’s Hot Pools next on the list.
 The project also involved working with the private sector, landowners, businesses, investors and the community to successfully revitalise New Brighton’s commercial centre through a combination of investment and development.

-Mark Huxtable, Landscape Architect for Chris Glasson Ltd, talks about the first stage of the project and working with Firth to achieve the ‘art in the concrete’ concept.
+Mark Huxtable, Landscape Architect for Glasson Huxtable Landscape Architects, talks about the first stage of the project and working with Firth to achieve the ‘art in the concrete’ concept.
 “There were quite a few design teams involved in getting this part of the project to completion.
 It has been a team effort.
 Once we came up with the idea of sandblasting a pattern into the concrete we worked up initial concepts and then met with the artist.”

 “We worked very closely with Firth to get the bespoke concrete mix and colour right and designed up the other hardscape elements for the playground which included Firth’s Holland paver in Black Sands ” says Mark.
 “Matapopore Charitable Trust was also consulted for the design of the soft fall rubber pour surface.”